-- A. "Approved accreditation" means accredited by an accrediting agency recognized by the US Department of Education. - B. "Assistant Tutor" means a qualifying lawyer or judge who has been approved to teach specific courses. - C. "Bar Association" means the Washington State Bar Association. - D. "Board of Governors" means the Board of Governors of the Washington State Bar Association. - E. "Board" means the Law Clerk Board.
+A. "Approved accreditation" means accredited by an accrediting agency recognized by the US

-- F. "Board Liaison" means an individual member of the Law Clerk Board in his or her role as liaison between the law clerk and the Board. - G. "Employment waiver" means a relationship in which the primary tutor is not the law clerk's direct employer but has received Board approval of an alternative relationship under APR6(b)(7). - H. "Law clerk" means a person whose application for enrollment in the law clerk program has been accepted by the Board.
+- Department of Education. - B. "Assistant Tutor" means a qualifying lawyer or judge who has been approved to teach specific courses. - C. "Bar Association" means the Washington State Bar Association. - D. "Board of Governors" means the Board of Governors of the Washington State Bar Association. - E. "Board" means the Law Clerk Board as authorized by APR2. - F. "Board Liaison" means an individual member of the Law Clerk Board in his or her role as liaison between the law clerk and the Board. - G. "Employment waiver" means a relationship in which the primary tutor is not the law clerk's direct employer but has received Board approval of an alternative relationship under APR 6(b)(7) and Regulation 3-1A(2). - H. "Employment location waiver" means an employment arrangement in which the law clerk is not employed in Washington state but has received Board approval for an out-of-state employer under APR 6(b)(8) and Regulation 3-1A(3). - I. H. "Law clerk" means a person whose application for enrollment in the law clerk program has been accepted by the Board.
 It refers to applicants to the program in that applicants must have employment as a law clerk, legal assistant, or equivalent to qualify for enrollment.
-Law clerks are not authorized or licensed to engage in the practice of law by virtue of APR 6. - I. "Program" means the law clerk program established by APR 6 and implemented in these regulations. - J. "Regular, full-time employment" means that the law clerk is hired by the tutor or the tutor's employer in a (i) law office, (ii) legal department, or (iii) a court of general, limited, or appellate jurisdiction located in Washington State, for an average of 32 hours per week for at least 48 weeks each calendaryear. - K. "Tutor" means a qualifying lawyer or judge who has agreed to teach the law clerk and be responsible for all aspects of compliance with the program.
+Law clerks are not authorized or licensed to engage in the practice of law by virtue of APR 6. - J. L. "Program" means the law clerk program established by APR 6 and implemented in these regulations. - K. J. "Regular, full-time employment" means that the law clerk is hired by the tutor or the tutor's employer in a (i) law office, (ii) legal department, or (iii) a court of general, limited, or appellate jurisdiction located in Washington State, for an average of 32 hours per week for at least 48 weeks each calendar year. - L. "Tutor" means a qualifying lawyer or judicial member judge who has agreed to teach the law clerk and be responsible for all aspects of compliance with the program.